 The cutaneous porphyrias are associated with photosensitivity that causes redness, swelling, a burning sensation, blistering, skin thickening, hyperpigmentation, and/or scarring.
 There are three cutaneous porphyrias: porphyria cutanea tarda (PCT), erythropoietic protoporphyria (EPP), and congenital erythropoietic porphyria (CEP).
 For more information about each disease, see the article on Porphyria.

-To diagnose porphyrias, clinical laboratories measure porphyrins and their precursors in urine, blood, and/or stool.
+To diagnose porphyrias, laboratories measure porphyrins and their precursors in urine, blood, and/or stool.
 Testing may include measurement of one or more of the following:

 - Porphobilinogen (PBG), a porphyrin precursor, in urine